VectorBarks/smart-climate/README.md

 Once configured, the Smart Climate Control entity appears in Home Assistant as a standard climate entity with enhanced intelligence:

 1. **Set Temperature**: Use the normal climate controls - the system automatically applies offset compensation
-2. **Monitor Performance**: Watch as the system learns your environment and improves accuracy over time
+2. **Enable Learning**: Use the "{Climate Name} Learning" switch to turn on intelligent pattern learning
+3. **Monitor Progress**: Watch learning statistics in the switch entity attributes (samples collected, accuracy, confidence)
-3. **Check Logs**: Review detailed logs showing offset calculations and system decisions
+4. **Check Logs**: Enable debug logging to see detailed offset calculations and learning progress

 ### Operating Modes